Sophia of Prussia: Outbreak of World War I

 At the outbreak of World War I on 4 August 1914 Sophia was in England at Eastbourne with several of her children while her husband and their daughter Helen were the only representatives of the dynasty still present in Athens.
-However, given the gravity of the events, the Queen quickly returned to Greece, where she was soon joined by the rest of the royal family.
+However, given the gravity of events, the Queen quickly returned to Greece, where she was soon joined by the rest of the royal family.

 While the greater European states entered into the conflict one by one, Greece officially proclaimed its neutrality.
 Being grandchildren of the so-called "Father-in-law and Grandmother of Europe" (as Christian IX of Denmark and Queen Victoria respectively were known), Constantine and Sophia were closely related to the monarchs of the Triple Alliance and the Triple Entente.
-Above all, the King and Queen were aware that Greece was already weakened by the Balkan Wars and was not ready to participate in a new conflict.
+The King and Queen were aware that Greece was already weakened by the Balkan Wars and was not ready to participate in a new conflict.
 However, the population did not share the opinion of the sovereigns.
 Prime Minister Eleftherios Venizelos, whose great diplomatic skills had been greatly acknowledged at the London Conference of 1912-1913, especially by David Lloyd George and Georges Clemenceau, knew that Greece's newly acquired dominions were in a precarious state, so Greece had to participate in the war with the Entente Cordiale in order to safeguard its winnings from the Second Balkan War.
 Moreover, the Ottoman Empire, Bulgaria and even Romania had aligned themselves with Germany and, if Germany won the war, it would most certainly be at Greece's expense, given that Bulgaria's and the Ottoman Empire's winnings in land would inevitably come from Greek lands acquired in 1913, since both countries, greatly angered at the loss of Macedonia, were looking to overthrow the Treaty of Bucharest.
 Indeed, the country was in a dire state, led by a weak Germanophile King and his manipulative Queen to destruction and civil war.